StoryWalk at the French Art Colony

 The Library's new StoryWalk title is now on display at the French Art Colony.

-Our title for December is The Great Reindeer Rebellion written by Lisa Trumbauer and illustrated by Jannie Ho.
+Our title for March is Mr. Duck Means Business written by Tammi Sauer and illustrated by Jeff Mack.

 Read the book to find out!